Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

         - As a Returning Visitor, I want to be able to log in/out.
         - As a Returning Visitor, I want to be able to see products.
-        - As a Returning Visitor, I want to  be able to engage with others in a meaningful way, by seeing ratings or reviews from other customers.
+        - As a Returning Visitor, I want to  be able to view products reviews to help with my purchase

 - #### Frequent User Goals

         - As a Frequent User, I want to be kept up to date with a newsletter.
-        - As a Frequent User, I want to take part in discussions and leave ratings/reviews.
+        - As a Frequent User, I want to updaye my profile details as they change
         - As a Frequent User, I want to be able to keep a basket with saved items.

 ### Design
 -   #### Colour Scheme

         -   The two main colours used are black and white, with accented images and text design.

--   #### Typography
-        -
+The site contains many product images to color and design was kept simple to steer the users attention to the products

 -   #### Imagery
-        -
+        -  The home page contains a simple background image, and each products has its own image so a user can see the products in question

 ### Wireframes
 <details>